marcosautomacao/BranasAngularJs/README.md

 - ngMessages: is a directive that is designed to show and hide messages based on the state of a key/value object that it listens on.
 The directive itself complements error message reporting with the ngModel $error object (which stores a key/value state of validation errors).

 ## FourthCommit:

+- filter: Selects a subset of items from array and returns it as a new array. {{ filter_expression | filter : expression : comparator : anyPropertyKey}}

+- orderBy: Returns an array containing the items from the specified collection, ordered by a comparator function based on the values computed using the expression predicate.
+{{ orderBy_expression | orderBy : expression : reverse : comparator}}